-A few years later, the 10 year-old version of me learned the darker side of eye contact with another beloved Met, via the person of Joe Torre.
+A few years later, the 10 year-old version of me learned the darker side of eye contact with another beloved Met: Joe Torre.

-Torre was managing the Mets, and, as usual, because there were more ushers than fans in the stands, I was able to stroll down to the first row behind the dugout and watch the game from there.
+Torre was managing the Mets, so this is around ’77 or ‘78 and, as usual, because there were more ushers than fans in the stands, I was able to stroll down to the first row behind the dugout and watch the game from there.

 I don’t recall the details of the game or what prompted me to do what I did but as Torre returned from the mound after removing God-knows-who from the game, I hatched a plan.

 For the first and last time in my life, I decided to stand up and boo a New York Met.
 Consider that statement for a moment.
 As a Mets fan in the 1970s at Shea, booing could have been a full-time gig.
-Yet, I never booed Richie Hebner, who pulled the shoulder of his uniform more than he ever pulled anything into the right field corner.
-I never booed Frank Taveras, who could make spectacular plays look easy and make routine plays look like he was fielding a hand grenade loaded with ebola.
-I never booed Bruce Boisclair for, well, being Bruce Boisclair.
-Wanna know why?
+Yet, I never booed Richie Hebner (who pulled the shoulder of his uniform more than he ever pulled anything into the right field corner).
+I never booed Frank Tavares, who could make spectacular plays look easy and make routine plays look like he was fielding a hand grenade loaded with ebola.
+I never booed Bruce Boisclair for being Bruce Boisclair.

 I slowly sat down and stopped booing.
 Forever.